loic425/resource-revolution-2/pages/03_monofony.md

 <!--
 The installation comes with an admin pack.
-It contains a minimal dashboard and some basic CRUD pages to manage administrators and customers.
+It contains a minimal dashboard and some basic CRUDs to manage administrators and customers.

 All these features can be customized, improved or simply removed.
 -->